Bangladesh Collaborators (Special Tribunals) Order, 1972: General amnesty

-As the second anniversary of victory in the Bangladesh Liberation War approached, most of those jailed under the Collaborators Act had been detained for nearly two years without being charged with specific crimes.
+As the second anniversary of victory in the Bangladesh war of independence approached, most of those jailed under the Collaborators Act had been detained for nearly two years without being charged with specific crimes.
 It was proving difficult to obtain sufficient evidence for prosecution.
 Villagers were reluctant to testify because of fear of retaliation.
 Also public sentiment had grown less concerned with punishing collaborators and more worried about the shattered economy.
 The continued imprisonment of alleged collaborators and threat of legal action against those not yet arrested was increasingly viewed as an attempt to silence political opposition.
 It was having the opposite effect by creating fresh social tensions.

 In addition to domestic considerations, there were international ones.
 In August 1973, the Delhi Agreement had started the repatriation of prisoners of war, but two significant issues remained.
 First, Bangladesh wanted Pakistan to accept hundreds of thousands of Biharis who had remained loyal to Islamabad during the war, still considered themselves citizens of Pakistan, and didn't want to live in the now independent Bangladesh.
 Second, Bangladesh wanted 195 Pakistani POWs tried for war crimes.
-Sheik Mujib desired diplomatic recognition by Pakistan and membership in the United Nations, something China was blocking at the behest of her ally Pakistan.
+Sheikh Mujib desired diplomatic recognition by Pakistan and membership in the United Nations, something China was blocking at the behest of ally Pakistan.
 Bangladesh also sought more favorable relations with the oil-rich Muslim Middle East in the hope that foreign aid would be forthcoming.

-In this climate, Sheik Mujib announced on 1 December 1973 a general amnesty for 36,400 alleged collaborators.
+In this climate, Sheikh Mujib announced on 1 December 1973 a general amnesty for 36,400 alleged collaborators.
 The pardon did not extend to the few thousand prisoners charged with wartime murder, rape, or arson.

 Declaration

 The declaration was depicted in the newspapers on 1 December 1973.
-Dainik Bangla stated the news with the headline, "General Amnesty Declared upon the Punished Prisoners under Collaborators Act".
+The Dainik Bangla stated the news with the headline, "General Amnesty Declared upon the Punished Prisoners under Collaborators Act".